PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Retrospective.md

 code and the tests in a more organized way.
 Personally, I'm satisfied with the work I've done, and I'm proud of the results we've achieved.

 ## Valerio Di Zio
-The project proved to be both highly challenging and immensely educational.
+The project proved to be both challenging and immensely educational.
 The adoption of the SCRUM methodology was instrumental in establishing a structured yet adaptable approach to work management, resulting in enhanced team productivity and streamlined communication amongst team members.